 2. Decide on a budget

 Budget is the most important constraint for any event.
 Knowing and putting the cap on it beforehand is crucial for all the event’s plans and priority order.
-It will help a lot in spending the time, money, and efforts on the most important things for the bride.
+It will help greatly in spending the time, money, and effort on the most important things for the bride.